jcgneto/Frontiers_Micro_salmonella_infantis_newport_typhimurium_genomics/README.md

 ### Journal

-Data belong to our paper published here:

-* Collection on Using Genomics to Inform Food Safety Inspection Systems in Frontiers in Sustainable Food Systems - section Agro-Food Safety.
+Collection on Using Genomics to Inform Food Safety Inspection Systems in Frontiers in Sustainable Food Systems - section Agro-Food Safety.